OutSystems/docs-howtos/src/integrations/migrate-postgresql/faq.md

 1. Select **Refresh Entity**, and then publish the extension to the development environment.

-1. Repeat steps 1 and 2 for each entity you updated.
+1. Repeat steps 1 and 2 for each extension you updated.

 ### Republish consumer modules { #republish-consumers }